rmarciano/KnowledgeIsSavingsCapstone/Knowledge_is_Savings_Final_Report.md

 *What's the problem?*

 Medical costs continue to climb.
-Patients often feel they canât afford the medical care they need.
+Patients often feel they can't afford the medical care they need.
 Due to the high cost, many patients either choose or are forced to forgo their procedure(s), which means their health continues to decline.
 There are two groups patients blame when